Hotels.com - Exceptional 9.4/10. Airbnb Superhost

 Painswick Old Rd, Stroud, GL6 7QW

 The Commons are full of wildlife.
 They're designated as Sites of Special Scientific Interest.
-Cattle roam from late spring to well into the autumn acting as natural lawn mowers for the birds and butterflies, flowers and insects that live here.
+A mixed herd of around 600 Cattle (and 5 horses and a donkey) roam from late spring to well into the autumn acting as natural lawn mowers for the birds and butterflies, flowers and insects that live here.

 Cirencester Road, Minchinhampton, GL6 9AQ